Download FND app Android Aapp IoS App

 Some patients never have a warning and never become aware of it.

-But learning to recognise the warning symptoms if you can can be a key factor in learning to gain control of these attacks
+But learning to recognise the warning symptoms can be a key factor in learning to gain control of these attacks.

 These are all symptoms of ‘fight or flight’ when you have an adrenaline rush.
 They are also seen during panic attacks.
 They are symptoms of your nervous system being on “red alert”.